catholicconnectmatrimony-sudo/matri/TECH-STACK.md

 - **Sitemap**: Dynamic generation for all active communities
 - **OpenGraph**: Community-specific meta tags

 > **Note**: Full implementation details, database schema, and middleware code will be added during Week 7 (SEO & Polish phase).
-Community options and MVP focus are defined in [PROFILE-FIELDS.md](./PROFILE-FIELDS.md).
+Community pages are auto-generated from database - all communities use the same template.
+Community options are defined in [PROFILE-FIELDS.md](./PROFILE-FIELDS.md).